Aircraft Dispatcher Course (2 weeks)

 The Aircraft Dispatcher Certification Course is 5 weeks long and covers at least 200 hours of classroom instruction (as required by Federal Aviation Regulations).
-The total cost is $4,900.00, without any discounts applied.
-This includes textbooks, the computer ADX examination fee (normally $150.00 if taken privately) and the Practical Exam (~$300), web site passwords, job assistance and airline lists, and computer use.
+The total 2021 tuition cost is $5,200, without any discounts applied.
+This includes textbooks, the computer ADX examination fee (normally $175.00 if taken privately) and the Practical Exam (~$400-$500), web site passwords, job assistance and airline lists, and computer use.

 Sheffield has produced it’s own textbook binder which relies on FAA sources as well as Airline material.
 All books are included in the tuition fee.
-If a person is interested in jump-starting their weather studies prior to attending our course the following textbook are highly recommended since meteorology (weather) with reports/forecast reading and application comprises over 35% of the total academic subjects: Aviation Weather Advisory Circular – (this is a password-protected PDF file of the entire book which you can print.
-Password available after applying to school.)
+If a prospective student is interested in jump-starting their weather studies prior to attending our course the following textbook is highly recommended since meteorology (weather) with reports/forecast reading and application comprises over 35% of the total academic subjects: Aviation Weather Advisory Circular

 Meteorology (weather), Navigation, Air Traffic Control, Jeppesen Approach charts and enroute charts, Aeronautical Information Manual, Aircraft Systems, Performance and Weight and Balance, Federal Aviation Regulations, Communications, and Practical Flight planning applications are included subjects in our Aircraft Dispatcher Course.

 - Do you offer accelerated courses?